Dominara1/wava/README.md

  or just lower the ``fft_size`` and ``size`` (within ``[input]``), as increasing capture time creates a delay.

-If your audio device has a huge buffer, you might experience that xava is actually ahead than the audio you hear.
+If your audio device has a huge buffer, you might experience that wava is actually ahead than the audio you hear.
 This reduces the experience of the visualization.
 To fix this, try decreasing the buffer settings in your audio playing software.
 Or in case of MPD, just quickly pause